saurabh1088/notes/security/SHA.md

 ### Collisions
 A collision is said to happen when two values have same hash digest.
 SHA-1 can easily create collisions.

+### Dictionary Attack or Rainbow Table Attack

+A **dictionary attack** is a type of cyberattack that aims to gain unauthorized access to a password-protected system or decrypt encrypted data by systematically trying words and common phrases from a pre-defined list (a "dictionary") as potential passwords.

+#### How it works

+- **The "Dictionary":**
+    - Attackers compile lists of common words, phrases, names, popular password variations (e.g., `password123`, `qwerty`), frequently leaked passwords from past data breaches, and even context-specific terms (like sports teams if targeting a specific organization).
+    - These lists can contain millions of entries.
+- **Automated Software:**
+    - Specialized software automatically inputs each word from the dictionary as a password attempt into the target system's login page or tests against a compromised password hash file (in an offline attack).
+- **Trial and Error:**
+    - The software tries one word after another until it finds a match.
+    - If a user's password is a word or a common variation found in the dictionary, the attack will succeed.

+#### Why are dictionary attacks effective?

+They exploit the common human tendency to choose simple, memorable, and predictable passwords.
+Many users still use:

+- Common words (e.g., `admin`, `welcome`)
+- Personal information (e.g., pet names, birthdates)
+- Keyboard patterns (e.g., `qwerty`, `123456`)
+- Passwords exposed in previous data breaches

+#### Dictionary Attack vs. Brute-Force Attack

+- **Brute-Force Attack:**
+    Tries every possible combination of characters (letters, numbers, symbols) until the correct password is found.
+This is exhaustive but can take an extremely long time for complex passwords.
+- **Dictionary Attack:**
+    Focuses only on a pre-compiled list of likely passwords, making it much faster and more efficient if the target's password is on that list.
+However, it won't find highly unique or randomly generated passwords not in the dictionary.

+#### How to protect against dictionary attacks

+- **Strong, Unique Passwords:**
+    Use long, complex passwords that combine uppercase and lowercase letters, numbers, and special characters.
+Avoid common words or personal information.
+- **Passphrases:**
+    Use a sequence of several unrelated words, which is easier to remember but much harder to guess.
+- **Multi-Factor Authentication (MFA):**
+    Adds an extra layer of security, requiring a second form of verification (like a code from your phone) even if the password is compromised.
+- **Account Lockouts:**
+    Lock out an account after a certain number of failed login attempts to deter continuous attacks.
+- **Rate Limiting:**
+    Slow down repeated login attempts from the same IP address.
+- **Password Managers:**
+    Generate and store strong, unique passwords for all your accounts.
+- **Hashing and Salting:**
+    Store password hashes (not plain text) and use "salting" (adding a random string to the password before hashing) to make dictionary and rainbow table attacks much less effective.

 ## MD5 vs SHA
 Both MD5 and SHA are cryptographic hash functions differing in following ways: